 On May 9, 2018 at the leader talks between Japan and China, China agreed to grant 200 billion RMB (approximately 3.4 trillion JPY) worth of RMB Qualified Foreign Institutional Investor (RQFII) rights to Japan.
+On September 10, 2019, the State Administration of Foreign Exchange announced the abolishment of the investment limit restrictions for Qualified Foreign Institutional Investors (QFII) and RMB Qualified Foreign Institutional Investor (RQFII).
 On June 29, 2018, the National Development and Reform Commission and Commerce Department announced the "Special Foreign Investment Access Management Measures (2018 Negative List)".
 Therefore, the foreign share-holding ratio for securities companies was mitigated to 51%, and all restrictions on this ratio in the financial field will be abolished in 2021.